Victorsloop/Rails-Practice-Code-Challenge-Travelatr/README.md

 	- Users should be able to select a destination from a dropdown menu
 	- A post should have a title
 	- A post should have content longer than 100 characters
+	## New create and efit a post , Choosing a blogger via drop down as well as destination
+	## Validation for title, validation for content longer than 100

 2. Users should be able to see a post's page with its title and content displayed.
 On this page, a user should see:
 	- A link to the page of that post's author
 	- A link to the page of that post's destination